drpcorg/chotki/replication/README.md

 Important note that during diff sync we also broadcast all 'D' and 'H' packets to all other replicas.
 Imagine there are 3 replicas: A <-> B <-> C.

-The exact rebroadcast rule is: after draining a batch of records, a replica relays to all its other sessions exactly the prefix of the batch it has applied to its own DB, except the trailing 'B' (bye) record, which is scoped to this session.
-This rule is important for correctness: network read batching can coalesce data records with the peer's closing 'B' into a single batch, and a batch can also fail mid-way (e.g. ErrSyncUnknown on a stale sync point).
-If the applied records were not relayed, downstream replicas would never receive them at all — live records are not re-sent, and future diff syncs would skip them because the middle replica already has them — leaving the tree silently diverged.
+The exact rebroadcast rule is: draining a batch of records is all-or-nothing (drop-on-error), and a replica relays a batch to all its other sessions only when the batch fully persisted in its own DB — except the trailing 'B' (bye) record, which is scoped to this session (network read batching can coalesce data records with the peer's closing 'B' into one batch).
+On a mid-batch error (e.g.
+ErrSyncUnknown on a stale sync point) nothing is applied and nothing is relayed; the erroring session dies and the data is re-delivered by the diff sync after reconnect.
+The applied ⇒ relayed direction is the correctness-critical one: applied-but-not-relayed records would never reach downstream replicas at all — live records are not re-sent, and future diff syncs would skip them because the middle replica already has them — leaving the tree silently diverged.
 A formal model of this protocol (including a reproduction of that scenario) lives in the `tla/` directory.

 A related lifetime rule: a sync point (the pebble batch accumulating a diff) is bound to the replication session whose 'H' record created it, and is aborted when that session closes (Syncer.SessionId /